Past Regional Institutes

 Bellingham, Washington; April 17-19, 2024

-The Holocaust Educational Foundation of Northwestern University (HEFNU) and the Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity at Western Washington University sponsored the Regional Institute “Witness: Mediating Holocaust Testimony in the Arts” with support from the Department of Germanic Studies at the University of Victoria
+The Holocaust Educational Foundation of Northwestern University (HEFNU) and the Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity at Western Washington University sponsored the Regional Institute “Witness: Mediating Holocaust Testimony in the Arts” with support from the Department of Germanic Studies at the University of Victoria.

 This Regional Institute focused on mediation of Holocaust testimony in literature, music, and the visual arts.
-Institute faculty will explore the transformation of traumatic histories, memories, and stories into multi-layered, polyvalent sites of representation during and after the genocide.
+Institute faculty explored the transformation of traumatic histories, memories, and stories into multi-layered, polyvalent sites of representation during and after the genocide.
 Participants analyzed the intersections of autobiography, fiction, graphic novels, memorials, photography, poetry, music, sound, and voice with testimony and provide examples for use in multi-disciplinary, multi-modal and multi-lingual postsecondary classrooms.
 Teaching faculty included Charlotte Schallié (University of Victoria), award-winning graphic novelist Miriam Libicki (Vancouver, BC), Sandra Alfers (Western Washington University), Kathryn Huether (Vanderbilt University), Helga Thorson (University of Victoria), and Kristin Semmens (University of Victoria).
-Tabea Linhardt (Washington University in St. Louis) will deliver the keynote.
+Tabea Linhardt (Washington University in St. Louis) delivered the keynote.

 “Borders/Borderlands and the Holocaust”